NickKatafol/Simple_TODO_list/README.md

       TypeScript

-      JS Class
+      ES6 Class
-      All of the manipulation with the Task goes VIA CLASS METHODS.
+      All of the manipulations with the Task goes VIA CLASS METHODS.
-      Delete item itself via the class instance method.
-It's unnecessary for a simple project but critical helpful for a real big project with complex JS logic.
+      Delete the Task item itself via the class instance method.
+It's unnecessary for a simple project but critical helpful for a real big project with a complex JS logic.

       Holding the click Event from several targets by only the one EventListeners. (itemHolderForDelete) Adding the Task by hiting the Enter.